Tian-Changsong/Verilog-Automatic/README.md

 *******************
 Automatically add ports to the current editing file after the "/*autoport*/" mark.

-* NOTE:
-    ** NOT SUPPORTED STYLE:
+* NOTE: NOT SUPPORTED STYLE:

     input clk,output single_out,   //multiple input/output/inout keywords in the same line input clk,rst,
-        chip_en;                       //multiple signals separated by comma written in different lines ** Do not use this function when there are multiple modules in the same file.
+    chip_en;                       //multiple signals separated by comma written in different lines

+* NOTE: Do not use this function when there are multiple modules in the same file.

 Example: